Utility Avoidance

 Structured on-site practical in real conditions.

-Assessment follows ZSI methodology and requirements throughout both days.
+Assessment follows ZSI methodology and requirements throughout both days, with delegates assessed on their ability to locate underground services using cat and genny.

 Independent